Creative Space GrantS

 Creative Space Grant recipient Ma-Yi Theatre Company's production of Vampire Cowboys' The Inexplicable Redemption of Agent G // Photo by Peter James Zielinski

-FY17 Cycle 2 is a grant for space for January - June of 2017.
+FY18 Cycle 1 is a grant for space for July - December of 2017.

 Creative Space Grants are made twice annually, with applications due in November (for January - June) and May (for July - December) of each year.

 Applicants who wish to receive comments on a draft of their narrative before submitting their application may send a draft to the A.R.T./New York Programs team.
 Drafts must be sent by May 19, 2017 to ensure feedback in a timely manner.
 Please review the guidelines for this process in our Grant Guidelines.

 These work sessions will be hosted by A.R.T./New York staff, and will provide an opportunity for applicants to bring questions and rough drafts for peer review before the application deadline.
 We will work in small groups to read and provide feedback on each other’s Creative Space Grant narratives and applications in an informal and supportive setting.

 Please review all information before applying.
 Including the space guidelines below.

 Grantees will coordinate space bookings with A.R.T./New York’s facilities staff.
 The following booking options and guidelines will be applicable to grantees upon receipt of their grant.